 Even for the most avid parks user there are always new sights to see.
-This year, our Walk & Talk series will uncover four hidden gems that make our city so spectacular.
-Join us on-trail and off as we delve into the smallest details – bees and their brethren – and biggest ideas, like transforming the Mississippi Riverfront.
+In 2018, we introduced small group explorations of Minneapolis parks that uncovered four hidden gems that make our city so spectacular.
+Dozens of parks supporters joined us on-trail and off as we delved into the smallest details – bees and their brethren – and biggest ideas, like transforming the Mississippi Riverfront.

 RIVERFIRST RIVERFRONT TOUR

 YOUR GUIDES: Tom Evers, Executive Director, and Bruce Chamberlain, Parks Fellow, Minneapolis Parks Foundation

 ACTIVITY LEVEL: Moderate 3-mile walk on mostly paved trail

 Get an insider’s view of how the Minneapolis Riverfront will soon transform through the most visionary parks-building effort in generations.
 You’ll learn about the storied history and exciting future of the Central Riverfront.
 Sights you’ll see include the Stone Arch Bridge and St. Anthony Falls, and the on-the-brink-of-construction Water Works park project.

 CREEKSIDE POLLINATOR TOUR

 YOUR GUIDE: MaryLynn Pulscher, Supervisor for Environmental Education, Minneapolis Park and Recreation Board

 ACTIVITY LEVEL: Easy 2.5-mile roundtrip walk on mostly paved trail